Cape Cod: Road

 Cape Cod is accessible via Route 3 to the Sagamore Bridge via Boston.
 Route 6 runs throughout the length of Cape Cod.
 It is also accessible via I-95 through Providence and then from I-195 to the Bourne Bridge.
 These two bridges are the lifeline of Cape Cod.
 The traffic on Cape Cod peaks during the peak season and slows down in the off-season.

-As of August 2025, the Commonwealth of Massachusetts was planning a $2.4 billion project to build a new bridge from the mainland onto Cape Cod, replacing the Sagamore and Bourne bridges, which would be the state's largest public works project in decades.
+The Commonwealth of Massachusetts is planning a $2.4 billion project to build a new bridge from the mainland onto Cape Cod, replacing the Sagamore bridge, which would be the state's largest public works project in decades.

 Air

 Cape Cod Gateway Airport is the largest airport on Cape Cod.
 Cape Air has year-round service there, while other airlines like American Airlines and JetBlue run seasonally.
 Provincetown Municipal Airport has seasonal Cape Air service in the summer.

 There is one military airport at Otis Air National Guard Base.

 The closest major airports to Cape Cod are Logan International Airport and Rhode Island T. F. Green International Airport.